 About Kim Ruehl

-Kim Ruehl is a writer and podcaster focused on the intersection of music and community.
+Kim Ruehl is a writer focused on the intersection of music and community.

 She has written for Billboard, NPR Music, Seattle Weekly, and various others.
 She was editor of No Depression — the roots music journal — for nine years.
 She was instrumental in bringing the magazine back to print as a high-end, ad-free quarterly journal, and ended her run there in 2017 as editor-in-chief.

-Her book, A Singing Army: Zilphia Horton and the Highlander Folk School, was chosen as one of NPR’s “2021 Books We Love.”
-It is out now, from the University of Texas Press.
-Her podcast, Why We Write with Kim Ruehl, has been running twice monthly since 2021 and is brought to you by Folk Alley, wherever you get your pods.
+Her book, A Singing Army: Zilphia Horton and the Highlander Folk School (UTexas Press), was chosen as one of NPR’s “2021 Books We Love.”
+Her podcast, Why We Write with Kim Ruehl, ran twice monthly from 2021-2023 and remains available via Folk Alley and wherever you get your pods.

 Kim’s writing has appeared in: